An unjust law is no law at all: History

 Aquinas says that the disobedience should not itself cause harm or lead people into evil.
 He refers to Isaiah establishing that it is always lawful to avoid oppression.

 In Civil Disobedience, Henry David Thoreau also called into question the legitimacy of any law that was unjust.
 He says:

 Martin Luther King Jr, in Letter from Birmingham Jail, referred to both Augustine and Aquinas, saying that Jim Crow laws were unjust and should be eschewed, in establishing his rationale for the goodness of civil disobedience.

 India

-In Indian philosophy, the idea that a rule is not a true law unless just is based on the idea of Rita, a possible cognate for "right" in English.
+In Indian philosophy, the idea that a rule is not a "true law" unless it is based on the idea of Ṛta, a possible cognate for "right" in English.
 This natural law foundation establishes rules for what is a "law" or "truth", a form of order so high that even the gods themselves must obey or be in the wrong.
-They do not govern Ṛita, but manifest it through their ordinances and retributions, their rewards and punishments.
+They do not govern Ṛta, but manifest it through their ordinances and retributions, their rewards and punishments.
 They don't "govern" it; they serve it as agents and ministers.